franslundberg/binson-java/README.md

 == 150912 ==

-Update.
+Added BINSON-SCHEMA-1 validation in 40 lines of code.

 == 140911 ==

-First real upload to github.com.
+First upload to github.com.